PsiUpsilonEI/Bylaws/README.md

 ### Section 3: Enactment

-1. Ratification of the bylaws shall be by a Class C vote.
+1. Ratification of the bylaws shall be by a Class B vote.
 Bylaws may be changed by amendment or by bylaw convention.
 2. In case of dispute, the J-Board shall interpret the bylaws.
 3. A willful disobedience of these bylaws is grounds for fine or disciplinary action at the discretion of the Executive Committee.
 4. All Chapter policies that are not amendments are only valid for one year.